alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 }

-// Try to change the value of "name" to an empty string user.setName = ''
+// Try to change the value of "name" to an empty string
+// This executes the setter method for "name" user.setName = ''
 // 'Please use name with more than 0 characters.'

-// Try to change the value of "name" to a number user.setName = 55
+// Try to change the value of "name" to a number
+// This executes the setter method for "name" user.setName = 55
 // 'Please use only string.'

-// Check the value of "name" property console.log(user.name)
+// Check the value of "name" property
+// This executes the getter method for "name" console.log(user.name)
 // Output:
 // 'Stuart Douglass'

-// Try to change the value of "name" to a string user.setName = 'Jeremy Guire'
+// Try to change the value of "name" to a string
+// This executes the setter method for "name" user.setName = 'Jeremy Guire'

-// Check the value of "name" property again console.log(user.name)
+// Check the value of "name" property again
+// This executes the getter method for "name" console.log(user.name)
 // Output:
 // 'Jeremy Guire'